 The Draw and Explore Geography series is a great way to combine art and geography.
 A short description of each state is given that includes when the state became a state, its major cities and regions, and additional information such as mountains and other key features.
 Each is followed by an image of the state showing the cities and regions on a grid.
-Next, students can do one or both of the assignments that follow.
-They can draw half the state on a grid that shows half the picture, or they can draw the entire state on an empty grid.
+Next, students can do one or all of the assignments that follow.
+They can draw half of the image in a grid that shows the left half of the picture, half of the image in a grid that shows the right half of the picture, or the entire image on an empty grid.
+This makes the unit completely flexible for both left-handed and right-handed students.
 Multiple review activities as well as an answer key are also included.

 This volume is also available as part of the Draw and Explore Geography: United States, Vol. 1-6 Bundle.